furechan/mintalib/README.md

 # Minimal Technical Analysis Library for Python

 This package offers a curated list of technical analysis indicators implemented in `Cython` for optimal performance.
-The library is built around `numpy` arrays and provides interfaces for eager NumPy/pandas/polars calculations, composable pandas indicators, and native polars expressions.
+The library is built around `numpy` arrays and provides interfaces for `numpy`, `pandas` and `polars`.

 > [!NOTE]
 > This project is experimental and the interface can change.

+> [!IMPORTANT]
+> Function signatures have changed: multi-input functions no longer accept a `prices` DataFrame.
+Pass the required columns as separate arguments instead.
+For example, use `atr(prices["high"], prices["low"], prices["close"])`.
+See the indicator table below for the data inputs required by each function.

 ## Interfaces

-Mintalib offers three equivalent calculation interfaces for different workflows:
+Mintalib offers three dedicated interfaces for different workflows:

-- **Functions** (`mintalib.functions`) — eager functions for NumPy arrays and pandas or polars objects.
+- **Functions** (`mintalib.functions`) — eager functions for NumPy arrays and pandas or polars series.
-- **Indicators** (`mintalib.indicators`) — composable pandas indicators that bind a calculation with its parameters.
+- **Indicators** (`mintalib.indicators`) — composable indicators for pandas-based workflows.
 - **Expressions** (`mintalib.expressions`) — composable expression factories for polars-native workflows.

 ## Conventions

-Prices DataFrames are expected to have lower case column names `open`, `high`, `low`, `close`, `volume`.
-If your DataFrame has different column name capitalization you can use the `normalize_prices` utility function to normalize the column names.
+Indicators and Expressions expect prices DataFrames to have lowercase column names such as `open`, `high`, `low`, `close`, and `volume`.
+If your data uses different capitalization, use the `normalize_prices` utility function to normalize its column names.

 ```python
 from mintalib.utils import normalize_prices